VetBlack/Reimage/README.md

 </p>

 **Reimage** is a react library for comfortable working with images and improvement of user experience.
-Basically **Reimage** is all you need,because it supports all default image attributes, and provides many new useful features such as:
+Basically **Reimage** is all you need, because it supports all default image attributes, and provides many new useful features such as:

 - Image lazy loading,
 - Customizable visibility threshold,
 - Handling broken images,
-- Fallback components, spinners support on image loading,
+- Fallback components, and spinners support image loading,
 - Styling and customization,

 **Reimage** also can be used in third-party sliders, galleries etc.